ReVanced/revanced-manager-downloader-template/README.md

 ![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/ReVanced/revanced-manager-downloader-template/release.yml)
 ![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)

-Template repository for ReVanced Manager downloader.
+Template repository for ReVanced Manager downloader plugins.

 ## ❓ About

 This is a template to create a new ReVanced Manager downloader repository.

-For an example repository, see [TODO](https://github.com/revanced/revanced-manager).
+An example implementation is included.

 ##  🚀 Get started